Advice on noisy fireworks and rabbit behaviour from Clarendon Street Veterinary Surgery.

 September 21, 2020

 Can rabbits be ‘scared to death’ of loud noises like fireworks and thunder?
 The short answer is, yes.
 Rabbits hear sounds more clearly than humans and loud noises can terrify them, sending their adrenal glands into overdrive, and their heart racing.
 Some rabbits can literally die of fright.

-With firework season just around the corner, head nurse Anna has the following advice on noise and behaviour in rabbits, starting with checking for signs of distress:
+With firework season just around the corner, head nurse Sarah has the following advice on noise and behaviour in rabbits, starting with checking for signs of distress:

 7 signs your rabbit may be scared: